martijnengler/tools/send-everything-to-instapaper/README.md

 A faily simple script:

-1. It asks you for your Instapaper credentials; don't worry I don't send them to some server of mine.
+1. It asks you for your Instapaper credentials; don't worry, I won't send them to some server of mine.
 Check the source if you like.
 (You can even hardcode your credentials if you like that).
 2. It takes a look at your front window in Safari